-The Argyle Diamond Mine was discovered in the remote East Kimberly region of Western Australia, considered one of the world’s last great wildernesses.
-It is here, amidst the iconic red landscape, vivid blue skies and ancient rock formations that some of the most rare and beautiful diamonds have been carefully extracted from this dramatic landscape.
+The Argyle Diamond Mine was discovered in 1979 in the remote East Kimberly region of Western Australia, considered one of the world’s last great wildernesses.
+There, amidst the iconic red landscape, vivid blue skies and ancient rock formations, some of the most rare and beautiful diamonds in the world were carefully extracted.

 Traditional landowners believe that the land on which the Argyle mine sits was created by the Ngarranggarni, also known as The Dreaming.
 Dreamtime stories provide a strong belief system through which they connect to their country.